viljami/ruuvi-home-lite/AI_CODING_GUIDELINES.md

 # AI Coding Guidelines (Generic)

+## 🔄 Development Cycle

+1. **Make It Work**: Solve core problem with minimal viable implementation
+2. **Make It Right**: Clean, maintainable, documented code
+3. **Make It Fast**: Optimize with measurable improvements

+## 🎯 Core Principles

+**Explicitness**: Write code that can be understood by AI systems.
+No hidden dependencies

+**Do NOT reinvent the wheel** Start by checking if there is a library that solves the problem at hand

+**Modularity**: Keep files focused and reasonably sized.
+Single responsibility per component.
+No file should be longer than 500 lines.

+**Reversibility**: All decisions must be easily undoable.
+Use feature flags, configuration, interfaces.

+## 🔥 SACRED PRINCIPLES: DRY & KISS

+**DRY (Don't Repeat Yourself)**: The highest pride for both human and AI programmers.

+**KISS (Keep it Simple Sweetheart)**: Simplicity is the ultimate sophistication.

+### Zero Tolerance for Redundancy

+**NEVER create duplicate information**:

+- Same validation commands in multiple files
+- Identical explanations across documents
+- Repeated code examples or instructions
+- Overlapping documentation sections

+**MANDATORY before any addition**:

+1. Search existing files for similar content
+2. If ANY overlap exists, consolidate instead of duplicating
+3. If absolutely certain you need repetition: **ASK FOR EXPLICIT CONFIRMATION**
+4. Reviewer must approve repetition with clear justification

+### Simplicity Requirements

+**Always choose the simpler option**:

+- One build target instead of multiple scripts
+- Concise documentation over verbose explanations
+- Single source of truth over distributed information
+- Essential content only - remove nice-to-have details

+**Review every addition**: Does this make the system simpler or more complex?
+If more complex, justify or remove.

+## 📋 Essential Workflow

+### Before Code Changes

+- [ ] Understand current project goals and milestones
+- [ ] Define task scope explicitly
+- [ ] Plan rollback strategy
+- [ ] Avoid verbose .md file generation

 ## 🚨 CRITICAL: Code Quality Enforcement

 **NEVER use direct tool commands when project has standardized workflows:**